talkjs/talkjs-examples/react/basic-example/README.md

 To run the example, run `yarn start` and open [http://localhost:3000](http://localhost:3000) in the browser.

 The page will reload if you make edits.
+This example was made using the Create React App scaffolding, although this example should be applicable for any type of React projects.

 ## Learn More